 Figure 1.
-MOVES Categorized Emissions Inventory Results File Format format to import MOVES output into AEDT the results should represent an annual inventory for each type of link that was modeled.
-In the case where multiple Parking Facilities were modeled (MOVES can only model a single off-network link per run) using multiple MOVES runs or Construction Links modeled with NONROAD, the output from those runs will need to be copied and appended into the links output file the analyst chooses to import into MOVES.
-Any NONROAD results for construction sources will need to be formatted so that they are consistent with the 'movesoutput' table format associated with the MOVES runs.
-Also, Link IDs for Construction Links must use a unique ID range between 9000001 and 999999.
+MOVES Categorized Emissions Inventory Results File Format

+The second format AEDT can import are MOVES Link Level Inventory Results.
+When following the instructions in the Output section starting on Page 7 of this document the analyst can export the 'movesoutput' table from the output database by exporting a .csv file using HeidiSQL which will already be in a format AEDT will accept.
+When using this format to import MOVES output into AEDT the results should represent an annual inventory for each type of link that was modeled.
+In the case where multiple Parking Facilities were modeled (MOVES can only model a single off-network link per run) using multiple MOVES runs or construction activity modeled with MOVES-Nonroad, the output from those runs will need to be copied and appended into the links output file the analyst chooses to import into MOVES.
+Also, Link IDs for construction activity must use a unique ID range between 9000001 and 999999.
 Please refer to Appendix D for an example of a .csv formatted MOVES Link Level Inventory Results file.